100th anniversary of Winnipeg's 1919 General Strike will be marked with monument, movie, books

 Coming from a family with a labour-activist background, Gonick was always taught the strike was a huge milestone but was surprised more hadn't been done in the city to mark the event.

 Victoria Park, which was the site of many striker gatherings during the 1919 event, is now buried under a condo building along Waterfront Drive.
-It was located at the end of James Avenue, as it was known then, just two blocks from city hall.
+It was located at the end of James Street, as it was known then, just two blocks from city hall.

 The main memorial is a plaque on a wall in a tunnel connecting two buildings at city hall.
 The only people who can ever see it are those who have access, not the general public.